<-- previous page Table of Contents Index next page -->

 A user-defined symbol or override is put in "symbol" context.

 The general format of this context is as follows:

 symbol "name" postscript = "PostScript code to draw the symbol" bbox = llx, lly, urx, ury ystemoffset = up, down

 The name for a user-defined symbol must include at least one letter, and can include letters, numbers, and underscores.
 It must be different than existing names for non-ASCII characters.

-You can refer to user defined symbols just like the builtin symbols, using their name in a mussym statement, or in a text string using the name inside \( ).
-Adding an "sm" prefix to a name will result in a "small" version, just like with the builtin symbols.
+You can refer to user-defined symbols just like the built-in symbols, using their name in a mussym statement, or in a text string using the name inside \( ).
+Adding the prefix "sm" to a name will result in a "small" version, just like with the built-in symbols.

 The symbols you define will become part of a PostScript Type 3 font.

 Symbols must be defined in a 1000 unit scale coordinate space,

 with the symbol's "logical center" at (0, 0).